Thapamanish/user-status/README.md

-# CRUD_Application_Node
+# User Status
-In this project, we are going to create node CRUD application with express and mongodb.
+In this project, CRUD applications are performed using Node.JS and Express.JS.

 #### To Run this project Clone it and install modules using
 ```